statechannels/statechannels/packages/iframe-channel-provider/iframe-channel-provider.api.md

 import { GetWalletInformationResponse } from '@statechannels/client-api-schema';
 import { JoinChannelRequest } from '@statechannels/client-api-schema';
 import { JoinChannelResponse } from '@statechannels/client-api-schema';
-import { Notification as Notification_2 } from '@statechannels/client-api-schema';
-import { NotificationType } from '@statechannels/client-api-schema';
+import { JsonRpcRequest } from '@statechannels/client-api-schema';
 import { PushMessageRequest } from '@statechannels/client-api-schema';
 import { PushMessageResponse } from '@statechannels/client-api-schema';
+import { StateChannelsNotification } from '@statechannels/client-api-schema';
+import { StateChannelsNotificationType } from '@statechannels/client-api-schema';
+import { StateChannelsResponse } from '@statechannels/client-api-schema';
 import { UpdateChannelRequest } from '@statechannels/client-api-schema';
 import { UpdateChannelResponse } from '@statechannels/client-api-schema';